The city of Detroit, Michigan has a thriving gambling market, with three busy casinos located within the city.

-Formerly known as the Greektown Casino Hotel, JACK Detroit is right in the heart of the city, just a half mile walk to Ford Field and Comerica Park.
+The Greektown Casino Hotel is right in the heart of the city, just a half mile walk to Ford Field and Comerica Park.

 On top of that, it has a People Mover stop connected to the resort.
 (The People Mover is an aerial tram that circles Detroit’s downtown core), making it easy to get to from hotels and attractions downtown.

-Days when the Lions or Tigers are playing give the casino a festive vibe as a lot of fans park and pre-party at JACK.
+Days when the Lions or Tigers are playing give the casino a festive vibe as tons of fans park and pre-party at the Greektown.

-And just like it’s other two Detroit casino competitors, JACK’s hotel (attached via a walkway) has exactly 400 rooms.
+And just like it’s other two Detroit casino competitors, the hotel (attached via a walkway) has exactly 400 rooms.

-The only drawback to JACK Casino Detroit is the parking situation.
+The only drawback to Greektown is the parking situation.
 It’s not free (unless your play on their player’s card qualifies you), and the garage can lead to long wait times on busy nights and on game days.

 Detroit, MI 48226